prashantverma0199/Fourier-Transform/README.md

-this repository contains some basic Python codes for Fast Fourier Transform (FFT)
+This repository contains some basic Python codes for Fast Fourier Transform (FFT)